Cam-4587/TechTalk/README.md

 [W3Schools Collapsible](https://www.w3schools.com/howto/howto_js_collapsible.asp) - This page from W3schools is where I got the Javascript from for the collapsible section in the reply sections.

-Rebecca from the Code institute - Rebecca from the code institute helped me to implement the collapsible element to all comments whereas before it was only targeing odd numbered comments.
+Rebecca from the Code institute - Rebecca from the code institute helped me to implement the collapsible element to all comments whereas before it was only targeting odd numbered comments.

 [Django CKEditor](https://django-ckeditor.readthedocs.io/en/latest/) and [Django Wysiwyg Tutorial | CKEditor - Code With Stein ](https://www.youtube.com/watch?v=Rh7THG1-THU) - The combination of this document and this youtube tutorial was used to implement the CKeditor in this project.